markusteim/7477ccc5-9fbd-475b-85aa-861f321e3610/pages/Categories George Washington University/smells.md

         <b>Summary:</b>
         <br>

-The feedback from the student reviews regarding smells within the university indicates that there is at least one aspect of the environment that is appreciated: the sense of fresh air.
-This suggests that the university has managed to maintain a level of cleanliness or has outdoor spaces that are well-kept, contributing to a pleasant olfactory experience for students.
-While the information is limited, it is clear that the fresh air is a positive feature that enhances the campus atmosphere.
+        Based on the provided snippet, it appears that students find the workload at the university to be manageable, provided they allocate their time effectively.
+This suggests that the university has structured its courses and assignments in a way that is considered fair by the students, as long as they practice good time management.
+There is no mention of smells or other environmental factors in the snippet, so nothing can be commented on regarding that aspect of student satisfaction.

 <br>